 Première Vision New York is very happy to present its exceptional line-up of Smart Talks guests.

-She is the vice president of product development at Bolt Threads, where her efforts are focused on moving the company’s new protein-based performance fiber out of the laboratory, through to yarn and finally textile development, and into the marketplace.
+Her efforts are focused on moving the company’s new protein-based performance fiber out of the laboratory, through to yarn and finally textile development, and into the marketplace.
 Working with industry partners, Jamie will be engaging the best minds in the textile industry to tackle every aspect of yarn and textile development.

 Previously, Jamie was Director of Product, Textiles and Sustainability for Nau Clothing, a brand focused on sustainable textiles and manufacturing practices; her past experience also includes research and development and innovation work at brands such as Nike and Patagonia.
 She serves as the chair of the advisory council for the Outdoor Industry Association Sustainability Working Group and as a member of the Chemicals Management working group of the Sustainable Apparel Coalition.